(This post may contain affiliate links. Please read our disclosure policy for more information.)

-That’s why campers are falling in love with quick pitch tents – they are the easiest tent to set up by yourself so you can get to the fun part of camping.
+That’s why both experienced and those who are new to camping are falling in love with quick pitch tents – they are the easiest tent to set up by yourself so you can get to the fun part of camping.

 What is an Instant Tent and How Do They Work?

 You might find them called instant, pop-up, or quick set up tents, but they are all a breeze to pitch – often in a minute or less.
+We do love our Kelty Trail Ridge 6, but it sure took some practice in setting it up.
 While the names tend to be used interchangeably, they can vary a bit in their setup.

 Both have poles that are already attached to the tent.
 The poles in instant tents typically need to be locked into place while pop-up tent poles are bendable enough to twist in and out of shape to support the pitched tent or pack down for transport.

 Both styles save time and frustration when setting up camp when your tent can be pitched in just one minute or less.